 Chrome extension's locales builder.

-Chrome-i18n is a tool (a builder) for your apps/extensions' locales.
-Chrome-i18n lets you easily build a complete database of locales starting from some project files.
+chrome-i18n is a command line tool for your Chrome/Chromium apps and extensions.
+It aims to help you in easily build a complete database of locales starting from some project files.

 To show the help, just type

 $ man chrome-i18n

 --file option is omitted, the default project file will be set to

 ./dictionary.json.
 The only supported file format is JSON.
 Not

 Currently are supported three different ways in defining a project:

 |monolith||the project file is a unique JSON file.
 It contains both the |